-All children are taught the correct formation of letters, using the Nelson handwriting scheme.
+All children are taught the correct formation of letters, using the Read, Write, Inc Handwriting and Nelson handwriting scheme.
 Handwriting is essential for a child's writing to become fluent, legible and speedy when they are writing.
 This scheme is progressive so that children develop their gross and fine motor skills before practising their handwriting on paper.
-Handwriting occurs daily for approximately 10 minutes.
-At Key Stage2, once a child's handwriting is at the required standard they will receive a pen license and are then encouraged write in fountain pen.
+Handwriting occurs daily for approximately IO minutes.

+At Key Stage2, once a child's handwriting is at the required standard they will receive a pen license and are then encouraged to write in fountain pen.
 They will have a certificate to take home and their name will be displayed in the hall.